 One aspect of development and progression that has remained a consistent area of difficulty for NDS has been in the prevalence of fixed-term contracts.
 There is a gender balance in the proportion of FT/OE compared to permanent contracts for staff (Figure 9, Figure 10, Figure 13).
-However, permanent posts become more common for researchers when they secure academic posts.
+However, permanent posts become more common for researchers when they secure academic posts, with just 11% of researchers on permanent contracts compared to 60% of academics.
 Because we have fewer women progressing into these roles, the issue of fixed-term contracts is disproportionately affecting them.

 This issue is challenging to address as research is funded by external bodies.
 The department cannot offer permanent contracts and fund these staff.
-To address the insecurity that fixed-term and open-ended contracts cause, we will create further support for those who do not have permanent contracts in securing further work/funding and to support staff into more senior positions that come with permanent contracts (i.e. professorships) (NAP2.12.1, NAP2.12.3), which will complement our efforts to support early career researchers into applying for funding as PIs and progressing in their career.
+To address the insecurity that fixed-term and open-ended contracts cause, we will create further support for those who do not have permanent contracts in securing further work/funding and to support staff into more senior positions that come with permanent contracts (i.e. professorships) (NAP2.1, NAP2.3), which will complement our efforts to support early career researchers into applying for funding as PIs and progressing in their career.